Welcome to the Poplar Class page!

 In Key Stage 2 all pupils have access to Accelerated Reader.
-When a child has read their book (often more than once) and can tell someone else about it in detail, they are able to have a go at an Accelerated Reader quiz.
+When a child has read their book (ideally more than once to develop their understanding) and it has been recorded in their home learning book, they are able to have a go at an Accelerated Reader quiz.
 They access this on an iPad in school time and have to answer a selection of multiple choice questions.
 The percentage that they get correct shows their understanding and contributes to the average class percentage.

 Each child is set a termly points target on Accelerated Reader and they earn points each time they pass a quiz at school.